DoubleDebug/doubledebug/public/data/projects/moj-reddit/content.md

 # Technology stack

 Now, let's talk tech.
-At the beginning of development, I started out making FakeReddit strictly as a frontend application.
+At the beginning of development, I started out making MojReddit strictly as a frontend application.
 However, as I dove deeper into the features of Reddit, I realised that I needed a backend.
 So, in addition to Firebase, which I used as a BaaS (backend as a service), I started developing a NodeJS server.
 The main purpose of the server was to communicate with Firebase (along with other 3rd party services such as Algolia), so I created a RestAPI using the Express framework.

 To sum things up, here's the final tech stack: <br />